simonsobs/ocs/docs/user/systemd_config.rst

 To generate the files, run::

   [ocs@ocs-host5 my-ocs]$ ocs-install-systemd --service-dir=.
-  Writing /home/ocs/ocs-site-configs/my-ocs/launcher-hostmaster-ocs-host5.sh ...
+  Writing /home/ocs/ocs-site-configs/my-ocs/launcher-hostmanager-ocs-host5.sh ...
-  Writing ./ocs-hostmaster.service ...
+  Writing ./ocs-hostmanager.service ...

 After generating the service file, copy it to the systemd folder::

-  $ sudo cp ocs-hostmaster.service /etc/systemd/system/
+  $ sudo cp ocs-hostmanager.service /etc/systemd/system/

 At this point you should be able to check the "status" of the service::

-  $ sudo systemctl status ocs-hostmaster.service
+  $ sudo systemctl status ocs-hostmanager.service

 It probably won't say very much.
 If you've updated the service file recently (i.e. reinstalled it, with or without changes), it might